Greg Hardy Stopped From Joining Indoor Football League Team By Fans’ Vote

 Hardy missed the 2016 NFL season as an unsigned free agent.

-Apparently that could be the case for the 2017 Indoor Football League season, which will run through mid-July.
+Apparently, that also could be the case for the 2017 Indoor Football League season, which will run through mid-July.

 Thumbnail photo via Kim Klement/USA TODAY Sports Images